Environmental Action

 There are a growing number of Repair Cafes to help you repair items (for free!) instead of throwing them away.

-The Buy Nothing Project is fabulous for passing on items in your immediate community.
-[I’m one of the admins of Buy Nothing Canning Vale (East) :)] It’s always useful to offer things on your local Buy Nothing group, as even things that may be junk to us will happily be taken to upcycle or re-use for crafts.
+Hyper-local gift economy groups, like the Gifting With Integrity movement, are fabulous for passing on items in your immediate community.
+I’m one of the admins of Gifting With Integrity Canning Vale (East).
+It’s always useful to offer things on your local gift economy group, as even things that may be junk to us will happily be taken to upcycle or re-use for crafts.

 Reduce – Item Libraries